Sahoo108/android_native_lib_playground/README.md

-This is a lib project playground to understand how android lib is developed
+This is a lib project playground for developing android libs